HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

  3. SIL.org GIS data
  4. Computed values based on responses
  5. Researcher classified values based on qualitative responses from the questionnaires.

 The **Field type** indicates which Python datatype is in the field.
+There are two values used here:
+1. String
+2. Integer

 The **WordPress Field Name** is a field name that is parseable by WordPress so that I can look at the data in an interactive environment with mashup layers.
 The **Explanation** denotes why the field is necessary or how it came into being.

 * **ISO 639-3 language code of the language you are analyzing/studying in your Lexical Database:**